 Six killed as train hits truck at level crossing

-At least six people were killed when a Chattogram-bound train collided with a truck at a level crossing in Feni's Chhagalnaiya upazila this morning.
+At least six people were killed when a Chattogram-bound train collided with a truck at a level crossing in Feni's Chhagalnaiya upazila yesterday.

 The gateman was absent from his duty, so the bar was not lowered when the truck got onto the railway tracks at the level crossing between Fazilpur and Muhuriganj railway stations around 8:15am, police said.

-The deceased were identified as Md Mizan, 32, of Barishal's Ujirpur upazila; Abul Khayer Miah, 40, and his son Ashiq, 14, of Cumilla's Laksham upazila; and Dil Mohammad, 23; Rifat, 17; and Sazzad, 18, of Cumilla's Chauddagram upazila, reports a correspondent from Feni.
+The deceased were identified as Md Mizan, 32, of Barishal's Ujirpur upazila; Abul Khayer Miah, 40, and his son Ashiq, 14, of Cumilla's Laksham upazila; and Dil Mohammad, 23; Rifat, 17; and Sazzad, 18, of Cumilla's Chauddagram upazila.

 Mizan was driving the truck, while the other victims were train passengers riding on the outside of the locomotive, said Md Shah Alam, assistant sub-inspector of Feni Railway Police Camp.